 Columbia Public Schools

 Prospective students apply to the ECP during their sophomore or junior year in high school and attend for their junior and/or senior year.

 - Meet Early College - Placement Test (Accuplacer) Sign Up, College Readiness, and MACC Course Placement Standards

 - Complete the MACC Dual Credit Application

-- Information Session dates for January and February (via Zoom) can be found by visiting the Early College Information Session Links page.
+- Information Session dates (via Zoom) can be found by visiting the Early College Information Session Links page.